 Do I need special art knowledge?
 What if a student asks a question I don’t know the answer to?

 No special knowledge is needed.
-Both the PowerPoint lesson and the activity instructions include instructor notes with general information, scripts, tips, and answers to questions you are posing to the students.
+Both the PowerPoint lesson and the project instructions include instructor notes with general information, scripts, and tips.
 Don’t have an answer?
 Tell them you are learning too!
 Ask the other students what they think, have another volunteer do a quick search, or encourage them to check at home or in the library.
 In the end, you’ll learn too!

 How can I contact the other volunteers?